raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 ### Wiring the UDS

 It is best to set up the UDS with the Raspberry Pi switched off, especially if your UDS is 5V.
-Otherwise, if make a mistake with your wiring and the Raspberry Pi is turned on, you might damage it or the UDS.
+Otherwise, if you make a mistake with your wiring and the Raspberry Pi is turned on, you might damage it or the UDS.

-As discussed previously, a typical UDS has 4 pins: **VCC**, **Trig**, **Echo** and **GND**.
+As discussed previously, a typical UDS has four pins: **VCC**, **Trig**, **Echo**, and **GND**.
 All of these pins need to be connected to your Raspberry Pi.

 The **Trig** and **Echo** pins can be wired to any available GPIO pins on your Pi, though if you choose different pins to the setup below than the diagrams won't match.
 You'll also need to remember what pins you used and replace the pin numbers in the code.